nguyen8amk1/My_Own_Philosophy_of_Everything/frameworks/procedure_of_algorithm_design.md

              vd: Best-First-Search

+    Breath-First-Search idea:
+        have an OPEN queue to save the states

+    COST FUNCTION:
+        f(n) = g(n) + h(n)
+        NOTE:
+            we have 3 nodes:
+                + s: start node
+                + n: current node
+                + e: end node

+            g(n): the accumulative length from s to n
+                (the CONCRETE VALUE that you actually adding every time you move to the next node)

+            f(n): the estimate length from n to e
+                (the value that you got given from the problem statement or in real life is some information that you one given to you pre-hand)

+        Basically f(n) is like this:
+            f(n) = s -> n -> e = concrete(s, n) + fuzzy(n, e)

     Best-First-Search:
         -> Pick the "best" node as next node to expand according to some RULES-OF-THUMB -> called Heuristic